What to do in Paris off the beaten track?

 -

-The small streets between two roads
+The small streets between two main roads

 -

-Transition zones between neighborhoods
+The transition zones between neighborhoods

-That's where the city tells a different story.
+That's where the city tells another story.

 Paris on foot: the key

-Once again, everything hinges on what happens on foot.
+Once again, everything happens on foot.

 -